socky/socky-client-js/README.md

-Socky push server JavaScript client
+Socky - browser JS files
 ==========

 Socky is push server for Ruby based on WebSockets.
 It allows you to break border between your application and client browser by letting the server initialize a connection and push data to the client.